Thinkwise/docs/docs/sf/work.md

 To keep track of the implementation progress, each work item has a *Work status*.
 The task ![](assets/sf/icons8-maintenance.svg)*Move work status to state* can be used to update the status of a work item.

 The values for work status can be configured freely in the *Advanced menu* under *Master data* - *Specification*.
-An order number can be specified which decides the ordering of the various statusses in the combobox when changing the status.
+An order number can be specified which decides the ordering of the various statuses in the combobox when changing the status.

-Additionaly, a *Progress* value can be defined for each status.
+Additionally, a *Progress* value can be defined for each status.
 This value will be used when determining the average progress of all work items linked to a requirement, business process, feature or iteration.
 Work having a status with no progress value will be excluded from this calculation.

 One default status is required and can be set using the task ![](assets/sf/icons8-tick-box.svg)*Set as default status*.